gexijin/datamap/README.md

   - Heatmaps with hierarchical clustering
   - Principal Component Analysis (PCA)
   - t-SNE (t-Distributed Stochastic Neighbor Embedding)
-- **Exportable**: Generate R code to reproduce the plots.
+- **Exportable**: Generate R code to reproduce the plots
 - **Publication-ready plots**: Export as PNG or PDF formats
 - **Multiple File Formats**: Supports CSV, TSV, TXT, and Excel files

-### Data Format Requirements
+## Data Format

 Your data should be organized in a matrix format where:
 - The first row must contain column headers
-- The first column may contain row identifiers.
+- The first column may contain row identifiers (optional)
-- Some columns can be categorical, which will be used to color rows.
+- Some columns can be categorical, which will be used to color rows
-- Column annotation can be included in the data matrix or uploaded separately.
+- Column annotation can be uploaded separately

 ## FAQ